-The physical demands of beekeeping are not too significant, with the possibly exception of handling a fully laden box of honey!
+The physical demands of beekeeping are not too significant, with the possible exception of handling a fully laden box of honey!
 Most of what you will do during a hive inspection is perfectly feasible for a child, with supervision.

-So enjoy it, appreciate every moment - and have someone video the moment!
+So, enjoy it, appreciate every moment and have someone video the moment!

 Approaching Beekeeping With Kids

 No one can tell you how you should introduce your kids (or kids you know) to beekeeping.
 There are too many variables, in age and in maturity.
-So while we provide some general guidelines below - generally assuming somewhat younger kids - it's your responsibility as the beekeeper to put this in context and align with the maturity of the kids involved.
+While we provide some general guidelines below - generally assuming somewhat younger kids - it's your responsibility as the beekeeper to put this in context and align with the maturity of the kids involved.

 Respect Their Fears